Erotemic/shitspotter/README.rst

 `calcified hairball <https://en.wikipedia.org/wiki/Bezoar>`_, Bezoar was an awkward and shy dog, but grew into a curious and loving sweetheart.
-Her DNA test indicated she was part Stafford Terrier, Cane Corso, Labrador Retriever, German Shepard, and Rhodesian Ridgeback.
+Her DNA test indicated she was part Stafford Terrier, Cane Corso, Labrador Retriever, German Shepherd, and Rhodesian Ridgeback.
 Bezoar's likes included: breakfast, a particular red coco plush, boops (muzzle nudges), chasing squirrels, and running in the park, Bezoar's dislikes included: baths, sudden movements, rainy weather, and coming inside before she is ready.
 Bezoar came to us from Alabama